As an Amazon Associate, we may earn commissions from qualifying purchases.

 One of the best painkillers for foot pain is lidocaine ointment, which acts as an anesthetic.
-The numbing medication works by blocking the nerve signals, and reducing pain and irritation caused by diabetic neuropathic foot pain.
+The numbing medication works by blocking the nerve signals and reducing pain and irritation caused by diabetic neuropathic foot pain.
 It also prevents itching and tingling sensations.

-To use lidocaine, you need to first wash and dry your feet properly.
+To use lidocaine, you need first to wash and dry your feet properly.
 Then apply the ointment in an even layer to the affected areas.
 Typically, you may need to use it two to three times daily or as directed by your physician.

 If there is an infection, open wound, or sore in the area, do not use the medication unless directed by your doctor.